-• Encourage the development and maintenance of communities meeting the needs of its residents in balance with the physical and social environment.

-Economic Element

-Provide residents with opportunities to improve their quality of life through economic development that enhances the County's natural and social environments.

-- Strive for an economic climate which provides its residents an opportunity for choice of occupation. - Encourage the development of a visitor industry that is consistent with the social, physical and economic goals of the residents of the County.
+- Encourage the development and maintenance of communities meeting the needs of its residents in balance with the physical and social environment.
+Economic Element - Provide residents with opportunities to improve their quality of life through economic development that enhances the County's natural and social environments. - Strive for an economic climate which provides its residents an opportunity for choice of occupation. - Encourage the development of a visitor industry that is consistent with the social, physical and economic goals of the residents of the County.

 The primary land use goal of the Puna CDP is to direct urban uses towards "village centers."
-The subject property is located outside of the Orchidland neighborhood village center; however, as the bed and breakfast establishment will occur within an existing dwelling it is considered a home occupation and will provide the applicants an additional source of income.
+The subject property is not located within or near the neighborhood village centers, community village centers and regional town centers identified in the PCDP, however, as the bed and breakfast establishment will occur within an existing dwelling it and will provide the applicant an additional source of income.
 Thus, the request is consistent with the goals and objectives of the Puna CDP.